oceanprotocol/docs/discover/faq.md

 <summary>Is the ocean still about stake and earn?</summary>

 Staking and earning are part of the project, incentivizing people and curating data assets.
 But this is just one part, We encourage you to discover more about the project by going through the [docs](https://docs.oceanprotocol.com/).
+(we should remove this question as well as this is well-documented in the other docs related to data farming)

 </details>